makeri89/unari_bot/README.md

 This is a Telegram bot **unari_bot** that sends the days menu of certain Unicafe restaurants to the user.

-The bot is hosted on Heroku and runs on node.js with Telegraf.
+The bot is hosted on Heroku and runs on node.js with grammY.

 There is also an api endpoint that I use to send the menu of my favorite Unicafe to myself every morning.
 The endpoint uses the bot to send a message to a certain conversation without user interaction.